Protecting our clients and residents

 - Practising social distancing of 1.5m even between family members.

-- Visit residents in their rooms or outside, not in indoor public spaces.
+- Visit residents in their rooms or outside where possible, rather than in indoor public spaces.

 In line with the latest advice across our communities, the following guidelines apply:

-- There is no limit on the number or the length of visits for up to two visitors at a time, between the hours of 8am - 4pm each day.
+- Unless you are in a higher risk area (close to designated COVID-19 hot spots), there is no limit on the number or the length of visits for up to two visitors at a time, between the hours of 8am - 4pm each day.
 For visits outside these hours, please contact your local team to make a booking.

 - Children under the age of 16 years are now able to visit subject to having a current influenza vaccination.